How to Plan a Dermatology Practice Event

 Yes.
 Any event where a laser device is operated requires a designated laser safety officer (LSO) on site who is responsible for ensuring protective eyewear is worn by all attendees, the demo room has controlled access and window coverings, and all state laser safety regulations are followed.
 This applies even if the demonstration is on a model rather than a patient.

-How do I target cosmetic dermatologists vs. medical dermatologists for an event?
+How do I target cosmetic dermatologists vs. Medical dermatologists for an event?

 Segment your invite list by procedure focus and practice type.
 Cosmetic dermatologists typically offer aesthetic services like laser resurfacing, body contouring, and injectables.
 Medical dermatologists focus on conditions like psoriasis, skin cancer, and eczema.
 Provider databases that include procedure and subspecialty data let you filter by these categories so your invitation list matches your device's clinical use case.